canmom/canmom.github.io/fiction/summoning.md

 "Why yes indeed!" said he.
 "My companions and I have wandered among all manner of wizards, sorcerors, sooth-sayers, mystics and chirurgeons.
 Most, alas, have shown little interest in the theatre.
 Perhaps when one is accustomed to the dances of angels, the orations of men seem knavish to compare."

 You spluttered a protest.
-"To say such things, when you alone would shame the highest seraphim!"
+"To say such things, when you alone would shame the highest seraph!"
 You had not yet seen an angel, but you could not fathom them being half as beautiful as this actor boy.
 Nor as well-spoken.

 Looking back, it was scarcely a surprise that he should have kissed you.
 But you had not such wit, back then.
 Still, you had enough sense to kiss him back; his lips were surprisingly soft (not that you had much to compare them to), and you held there as the kiss stole your breath and sent shivers out to your fingers.